-Prerequisite: ENGL 015 with a grade of C or better or a

-passing score on an accepted placement test.
-Lecture: Minimum 64 hours per semester
+Prerequisite: ENGL 015 with a grade of C or better or a passing score on an accepted placement test.

 Instruction in expository and argumentative writing.
 Includes substantial reading, as well as writing a variety of essays, including a multi-source research paper of 2,000 or more words.
 (CAN ENGL 2.)